DyllanBaker246/Virtual-Circuit-Board/README.md

 # Virtual-Circuit-Board
-Building a CPU
-Current Version: CPU V.1
+The most up to date version of this project is CPU V.1.
 Functionality includes:
 - adding two values from memory
 - storing a value to memory